archers-hub-au/privacy-policy/terms-of-service.md

 ## 6. Intellectual Property
 - The App and its original content, features, and functionality are owned by Archers Hub
-- Our trademarks and trade dress may not be used without prior written consent
 - You may not copy, modify, distribute, or create derivative works of the App

 ## 7. Data and Privacy